IngvarLeerimaa/LeetCode/README.md

 # My LeetCode solutions
-This is repo is itended to document my solutions of LeetCode exercises in various programming languages.
+This repository is intended to document my solutions to [LeetCode problemsets](https://leetcode.com/problemset/) in various programming languages.
+The objective is to become more familiar with the differences and nuances of various programming syntaxes and improve my skills in writing effective tests.

+I will be following the [NeetCode roadmap](https://neetcode.io/roadmap) to work through the assignments.

 # Copyright
 This repo is for private use.